The Board of Trustees

 Fiona Watt

 Fiona is internationally recognised for her research on stem cells.
-She trained as a cell biologist at the University of Oxford and MIT and runs a research laboratory at King’s College London.
+She trained as a cell biologist at the University of Oxford and MIT and runs a research laboratory at the European Molecular Biology Laboratory in Heidelberg.
 She was Executive Chair of the Medical Research Council from 2018 to 2022 and is currently Director of the European Molecular Biology Organisation.

 ‘Our Future Health can be the next great success story’